The Emerson Fellow of the Netter Center

 The following should be sent directly from your references to the Netter Center:

 - Letters of recommendation from at least two Penn faculty members.

 - Letter of recommendation from a university-assisted community school principal, teacher, community school director, or community partner.

-In addition to submitting a hard-copy of the completed application portfolio to the Netter Center (Attn: Joann Weeks, 111 South 38th St, Second Floor, 19104), applicants must also apply online at Jobs@Penn (http://www.hr.upenn.edu/jobs/).
+In addition to submitting a hard-copy of the completed application portfolio along with a transcript (can be unofficial) to the Netter Center (Attn: Joann Weeks, St. Leonard's Court, 3819-33 Chestnut Street, Suite 120, 19104), applicants must also apply online at Jobs@Penn (http://www.hr.upenn.edu/jobs/).
 Search under ORG 00155, Netter Center for Community Partnerships, or Reference Number 02-27654.